GeoNode/documentation/install/advanced/core/index.rst

 4. Install GeoServer
 ^^^^^^^^^^^^^^^^^^^^
-.. warning:: Apache Tomcat and Geoserver needs to be installed in the virtual envirorment?
-If don't, specify it.

 In this section, we are going to install the ``Apache Tomcat 8`` Servlet Java container, which will be started by default on the internal port ``8080``.